DBJDBJ/dbjcore/readme.md

 It is not a magic wand.
 Just a hint to a compiler.
 For more just look into the `DBJcore`.

-## Logging
+# Logging
 ### Requirements
-Yes serilog is better.
+Yes [Serilog](https://github.com/serilog/serilog) is better; tens (hunderds) of milions are using [Serilog](https://serilog.net).
 Loggin utils in here do require executing these 3 cli commands, in the host project:

 ```
 $ dotnet add package Serilog